nvkhedkar/UGMelanomaCNNHW/README.md

     - Increasing number of epochs also helped

 #### Increasing Augmentor images to 1500 increases validation accuracy to 86%
+#### Increasing images and epochs further will help reduce overfitting

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->